pascalirminger/CarND-Traffic-Sign-Classifier-P2/Writeup.md

 ### Dataset Summary & Exploration

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs dataset:

 * The size of the training set is 34799.
 * The size of the validation set is 4410.
 * The size of the testing set is 12630.
 * The shape of a traffic sign image is (32, 32, 3); that's 32 pixels for both width and height and 3 color channels.
-* The number of unique classes/labels in the data set is 43.
+* The number of unique classes/labels in the dataset is 43.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the dataset.
 It is a bar chart showing how the data is distributed across the 43 unique traffic signs.

-![Data Set Visualization][image1a]
+![Dataset Visualization][image1a]

 ### Design and Test a Model Architecture

 As a first step, I decided to convert the images to YCrCb color space and use the y-channel.
 Reducing to one channel reduces the amount of input data, training the model is significantly faster.
 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![Grayscaling][image2]

 As a next step, I normalized the image data for mathematical reasons.
 Normalized data can make the training faster and reduce the chance of getting stuck in local optima.